-Social and employee matters 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0,0% N/A Consideration at the level of negative and positive criteria and engagement (where possible) Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 5,0% N/A Consideration at the level of negative and positive criteria and engagement (where possible)
+11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 5,5% 5,0% Consideration at positive criteria and engagement level 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 12,8% 13,0% Consideration at positive criteria and engagement level 13.
+Board gender diversity Average ratio of female to male board members in investee companies 23,0% 26,6% Consideration at positive criteria and engagement level

-1 , 2 , Average unadjusted gender pay gap of investee companies 13,0% N/A Consideration at positive criteria (where possible) , , Average ratio of female to male board members in investee companies 26,6% N/A Consideration at positive criteria (where possible) mines, cluster munitions, Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0,0% N/A Consideration at the level of negative criteria (where possible)
+14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0,0% 0,0% Consideration at positive criteria and engagement level -- ------ ------ ---